natlogica/hundred-days/r1-log.md

 ### R1D24
 Some themes for today are working with the local file system and directories.
 This is applied to the Snake game for keeping a persistent high score, and also used in a mail-merge type program that will populate names in a form letter.

+### R1D25
+Working with CSV files and using Pandas to analyze data are the focus of today's projects.
+One is to create a Squirrel Census app, and the second project is a game using the 50 US states.